macarthur-lab/igv_utils/README.rst

 Overview
 ~~~~~~~~

-Python interface to IGV.
-Based on a tool by `@monkollek
+Python interface to IGV inspired by a tool written by `@monkollek
 <https://github.com/monkollek>`_.